H-Studio logo

 • Development velocity: Clean architecture means new features can ship without regression risk.

-Early investment in architecture secures long-term scaling and noticeably reduces technical debt.
-Teams that ignore it pay later in months of refactoring effort.
+Early architecture work can reduce later technical debt substantially.
+Teams that ignore it often pay later in months of refactoring effort.

 Overview graphic: the key benefits of modern SaaS architectures at a glance

-Schema-per-Tenant gives each tenant its own database schema within the same database instance.
-Isolation is better than Shared Schema, but management is more complex.
-Migration scripts must run for every schema individually.
+Schema-per-Tenant gives each tenant its own schema in the same database instance — better isolation than Shared Schema, but migrations have to run per schema, raising operational overhead.

 Professionals discussing the database-per-tenant model.